-The role of the gut microbiome in infant health and immunity
+The gut microbiome: our partner in infant health and immunity

 The important role of the gut microbiome in infants’ immune system development and future health is becoming ever clearer.
 In this article for healthcare professionals, we take a closer look at the gut microbiome, its link to overall health, and how it can be supported with specific nutritional components.